keithmaguire/keithmaguire.github.com/_posts/2012-11-16-refine-two-columns-have-the-same-information-but-jumbled-up.markdown

 ---
 layout: post
-title: "(Refine) Two columns have the same information but jumbled up"
+title: (Refine) Two columns have the same information but jumbled up
+published: true
 ---

 This is to illustrate one way in which you can approach faceting data.
-This exact example is possibly of very limited use for anything apart from the single time I needed it but it's useful for walking through the thought process where a number of simple steps get combined to make an apparently complicated expression.
+To show how a number of simple steps get combined to make an apparently complicated expression.

 #Setup

-What happened is that I've already tidied up a massive list of names so that it all nice and tidy: LASTNAME FIRSTINITIAL.
+I've tidied up a massive list of names so that it's all nice and tidy: LASTNAME FIRSTINITIAL.

 Now I've found another list of names which I am *almost* certain contains exactly the same names.
 If the values *are* the same then the second column can just be forgotten about.